thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+04/06/21 Daily data (under the /dailies/ folder) has been added for 4/05 and 4/04, note that some tweets will bleed into the following day due to different timezones captured.

 04/04/21 Version 56 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 4/03, 4/02, and 4/01.

 04/01/21 Daily data (under the /dailies/ folder) has been added for 3/31 and 3/30, note that some tweets will bleed into the following day due to different timezones captured.